Mohiit70/Content-Canvas/README.md

 ### Installation

 1. Clone the repository: `git clone <repository-url>`
-2. Navigate to the project folder: `cd IdeaVista`
+2. Navigate to the project folder: `cd Content-Canvas`
 3. Open `index.html` in your preferred web browser.

 ## Usage